FranciscoSerrano/Final-Project/dashboard/README.md

     * Could feasibly be "filterable" based on date/month

 * Line Chart - positive tests/cumulative cases over time
     * Potential to filter for a state?
-Region (based on US Census)
+Region (based on US Census)?

+* Something for critical/severe cases vs "regular" cases

 * Chord diagram w/ hierarchical edge bundling - US Death Rate
     * States around the edge bundling into the middle with chord size relative to contribution to overall rate